hindu-comm/weblogs/manasataramgini/2016/05/2016-05-08_the-giants-among-the-lilliputs.md

 merchant (Dīrghaśravas) \[via a\] winding \[path obtained\] the land with water.

-Here we see a concrete allusion to a military achievement of Manu, namely the conquest of Viśiśipra, which has otherwise been entirely forgotten in Hindu tradition.
+Here we seea concrete allusion to a military achievement of Manu, namely the conquest of Viśiśipra, which has otherwise been entirely forgotten in Hindu tradition.
 However, this puts him very much in line of the Hindu memory that he is our first king and the ancestor of all our kings. Ṛṣi Kaśyapa again alludes to Soma aiding Manu in the conflict with the dasyu-s, an allusion also found elsewhere in the RV:

-tan nu satyam pavamānasyāstu yatra viśve kāravaḥ saṃna-santa |
+tan nu satyam pavamānasyāstu yatra viśve kāravaḥ saṃna-santa \|
-jyotir yad ahne akṛṇod u lokam prāvan manuṃ dasyave kar abhīka || RV 9.92.5c
+jyotir yad ahne akṛṇod u lokam prāvan manuṃ dasyave kar abhīka \|\| RV 9.92.5c

 Now let this be the truth of Pavamāna, where \[the recitations of\] all